cloudfoundry-attic/receptor/doc/actions.md

 #### `privileged` [optional]

-If true the process will run with *root* privileged.
+If true the process will run with *root* privileges.
 This may be disabled by the operator managing Diego.
 If it is disabled, the `RunAction` will fail.
+If the associated Task/LRP has the container-level `privileged` flag set to `true` then this will correspond to *real* root, otherwise the process will be run as a user-namespaced root.

 #### `log_source` [optional]